kailash-manasarovar/statement/docs/timeline/2023/june.md

 - The end of year piano concert took place at the boat club venue in Denia.
 - I played Philip Glass etude no 2.
-- As we were preparing, and just as I was a few bars in, Dominic shouts "again?" in an accusatory tone very loudly.
+- As we were preparing, and just as I was a few bars in, Domingo shouts "again?" in an accusatory tone very loudly.
 - I wonder what he means.
 Does he mean another ridiculous apparent romantic tryst for me at the conservatory?
 Or what.
 - As I go back to my seat after rehearsing, another one of the piano teachers asks me "are you alright"?
 I have no idea why she is asking me this.

 !!! danger "Critical update of 5th December 2024"
-    - Dominic will have requested her to say this to me.
+    - Domingo will have requested her to say this to me.
-    - This was part of my police statement to the police in 2014 and Dominic and his associates will suspect this will upset me.
+    - This was part of my police statement to the police in 2014 and Domingo and his associates will suspect this will upset me.
     - There are more of these events.

 !!! danger "Critical update of 5th December 2024"